Emoghena/DataScience/README.md

 ## Day 12 - 2020-12-22
 ## Day 11 - 2020-12-21

 :bulb: I have no alteryx license for my work laptop and will definetely not install software that has not been approved by our CIO.
 I found out that Python is allowed, so that was another important decision for my to switch from alteryx to python.
 I installed miniconda, since anaconda needs a paid license, which I do not have.
 I did some research on the packets installed with anaconda and decided to do my own "data sciene package".
 Here is what I did.
-First I downloaded miniconda and then I did some install on a consoole window
+First I downloaded miniconda and then I did some install on a console window:

 ```bash